rbroadsword/peewee/README.md

 Describe: replacement(range)

-Test: "it will return "beep" for a number with a 1 in it"
+Test 1: "it will return "beep" for a number with a 1 in it"
 Code: replacement([1]);
 Expected Output: "beep"

-Test: "It will return "boop" for a number that has a 2 in it."
+Test 2: "It will return "boop" for a number that has a 2 in it."
 Code: replacement([2]);
+Expected Output: "boop"

+Test 3: "It will return "boop" for a number with both a 1 and 2 in it."
+Code: replacement([12]);
 Expected Output: "boop"